WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 because you are rarely forced to confront a false negative.
-While false negatives are not noisy, and an alarm that does not have false positives and still catches _some_ problems is better than nothing, we should also consider false negatives when determining an alarm;s accuracy.
+While false negatives are not noisy, and an alarm that does not have false positives and still catches _some_ problems is better than nothing, we should also consider false negatives when determining an alarm's accuracy.

 In summary, each alarm needs time, attention, and experience from one or a handful of maintainers for it to reach a state where we can be sure that when it